Informatica-gobal/docker-gnuhealth-demo/README.md

 ## Support

-For any questions about this image and docker setup you may contact us at [support](mailto:info@m9s.biz).
+For any questions about this image and docker setup please contact [informatica-global.com](https://informatica-global.com) For any questions about the original image and docker setup you may contact [support](mailto:info@m9s.biz).